sauryagur/neural-network-from-scratch/README.md

 # Neural Network in JS
-A barebones neural network I built from scratch in JavaScript to understand how they work under the hood.
+A barebones neural network I built from scratch in Golang to understand how they work under the hood.